kishorereddy/slate-templates/README.md

 | ![output here](/media/windows.png?raw=true) | currently developed for windows, sample app not yet available |

-# sample
+# example
 Here is a sample template in slate that generate a fully NATIVE UI for android and windows phone.
 Slate support tags that are similar to html.
 The templates are easy to learn and use, almost 40% to 60% smaller than native android xml layouts, offer data binding and many other features.
 See the wiki page and [www.slatetemplates.com](http://www.slatetemplates.com) for more information.

 ![output here](/media/sample_template_and_output.PNG?raw=true)

-# application use
+# live use
-Slate templates are used in a production android calendar app on google play.
+Slate templates are used in a live android calendar app on google play.
 The templates are used to generate cards or what we call "boards" on the home page.
 [Check out Slate Calendar for live examples.](https://play.google.com/store/apps/details?id=com.codehelixsolutions.slatecalendar)

 ![output here](/media/slate_calendar_slate_usage.png?raw=true)